 Once an organization implements an effective antivirus product, it denies hackers the ability to execute attacks through malicious programs.
-Antiviruses continuously scans a system for harmful programs and eliminates them before they can cause any damages.
+Antiviruses continuously scan a system for harmful programs and eliminates them before they can cause any damages.
 However, a business must implement all updates to ensure the implemented security software contains an updated threat database.
-Cybercriminals create new malware every day and rolling out updates ascertains the ability of antivirus solutions to protect a system.
+Cybercriminals create new malware every day, and rolling out updates ascertains the ability of antivirus solutions to protect a system.

 4. Implement perimeter defense

 Perimeter defenses allow an organization to protect networks from attacks executed through the internet.
 Conventional network security controls include firewalls.
 Firewalls identify suspicious traffic flowing into a network and blocks it from entering.
 Also, firewalls defend a network from external intrusions attempted through compromising network security.
 To counter online threats, businesses should establish dedicated firewalls in the boundaries connecting a corporate network to the internet.
 The firewalls can be a combination of both hardware and software solutions.

 Besides, businesses should ensure to activate and accurately configure firewalls pre-installed in operating systems.
 The configuration metrics include applications allowed to access the corporate networks and those restricted to private networks only.
 On the alternative, if the available firewall seems inadequate compared to the security environment, then a business can choose to implement alternative firewalls.

 Notwithstanding, Domain Name System (DNS) provides organizations with the ability to prevent malicious web domains from connecting to their networks.
 DNS solutions ensure the security of all devices connected to the corporate network.
 More so, DNS firewall solutions aids in filtering contents and allows network admins to restrict aces to websites deemed malicious.